UWPCE-PythonCert-ClassRepos/SP_2019_210A_classroom/notes_for_class/source/session02.rst

 Notes for Session 02
 ####################

+**NOTE:**  These notes are "live" -- they will change up until the class starts..

 A collection of notes to go over in class, to keep things organized.

 Lightning Talks